Swiss ski resort fire survivors and witnesses recount scenes "like a horror movie"

 "Even people ask me: Am I burned in my face, am I burned?"
 Oscar recalled.
 "Because I think the adrenaline made them not feel anything.
 Because they were completely, I don't know, fully burned and they didn't feel anything."

-Ursula von der Leyen, the president of the EU Commission, said the EU would help provide medical assistance to the victims of the fire through the EU Civil Protection Mechanism.
+Ursula von der Leyen, the president of the EU Commission, said the EU would help provide medical assistance.
+Swiss official said Friday that 50 of the injured have been transferred to burn centers outside Switzerland.